vmuccion/ClimateEducation_AI/README.md

 As of September 2024, two new versions have also been uploaded which are `Analysis_GPT2_Classifcation_September2024_revised.ipynb` which contains updates on the topic modeling, semantic analysis and geoparsing as well as further analysis here `AdditionalAnalysis_ClimateEducation_September2024_review.ipynb`.

+The text summarisation can be access through colab: https://colab.research.google.com/drive/1voYSsEHuId0dYyE9qrLJxkEVOCoDfS0u?usp=drive_link (courtesy to LangChain for inspiring this analysis).